Safety » Diving operations

-The Petroleum (Submerged Lands) (Diving Safety) Regulations 2002 - Diving Guidelines 2003 give guidance on meeting the requirements of the Offshore Petroleum and Greenhouse Gas Storage (Safety) Regulations 2009 (OPGGSR) for offshore petroleum exploration and production activities involving diving in Commonwealth and Victorian designated coastal waters.
-For other States and Northern Territory designated coastal waters, please refer to the relevant State or Territory agency for guidance.
+The Petroleum (Submerged Lands) (Diving Safety) Regulations 2002 - Diving Guidelines 2003 give guidance on meeting the requirements of the Offshore Petroleum and Greenhouse Gas Storage (Safety) Regulations 2009 for offshore petroleum exploration and production activities involving diving in Commonwealth and Victorian designated coastal waters.
+For designated coastal waters in other states and the Northern Territory (NT) please refer to the relevant state or NT agency for guidance.

-Note: Your attention is drawn to the important notice on the first page of the Guidelines, which provides details of the transition from the 2002 Regulations to the current Regulations and the implications for the users of these Guidelines.
+Note: Your attention is drawn to the important notice on the first page of the guidelines, which provides details of the transition from the 2002 Safety Regulations to the current Safety Regulations and the implications for the users of these guidelines.

-Regulation 4.9 of the OPGGSR requires NOPSEMA to make available a RG0016 - Register of Diving Safety Management Systems (DSMS) and Diving Project Plans (DPP) of original and revised Diving Safety Management Systems (DSMS).
+Regulation 4.9 of the Safety Regulations requires NOPSEMA to make available a register of DSMSs and DPPs of original and revised DSMSs.

-The elements detailed within the FM0711 - DSMS Concordance Table form the basis under which NOPSEMA assess the DSMS.
+The elements detailed within the FM0711 - Diving safety management system concordance tables - Rev 5 - January 2016 (DOCX 239KB) form the basis under which NOPSEMA assesses the DSMS.
 This should be used to indicate in the free text areas against each element where in the DSMS compliance is demonstrated.
 On completion, this table should be provided to NOPSEMA at the same time the DSMS is submitted.